govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 `LoggingScreen` is usable for logging screens to the `AnalyticsService`.

-`LoggingService` is usable for conforming Types to pass `LoggingEvent`s through a HTTP client.
+`LoggingService` is usable for conforming Types to pass `LoggableEvent`s through a HTTP client.

-`AnalyticsService` is usable for conforming Types to pass `LoggingEvent`s and `LoggingScreen`s to a cloud analytics package.
+`AnalyticsService` is usable for conforming Types to pass `LoggableEvent`s and `LoggableScreen`s to a cloud analytics package.

 `AnalyticsStatusProtocol` is usable for checking and setting device preferences on analytics permissions, having conformance on `UserDefaults` within the same file.